amandaleee/portfolio-winter-2016/_portfolio/dreamlab.md

 ## Solution

 We built this landing page to collect email addresses from interested parties and build buzz around the project.
-The mail form feeds into a MailChimp list, which we'll use to notify everyone who showed interest when we finish the application.
+The mail form feeds into a MailChimp list, which we'll use to notify everyone who showed an initial interest after the final application is finished.

+We already had a brand identity because our print designers had come up with a series of illustrated postcards to send to friends of the agency.
+We incorporated the tooth, the bunny, and the flying anvils, along with the playful rounded font, into a fairly lightweight landing page with a quick and functional Mailchimp integration.
+The animation is mostly CSS with a single gif [the bunny, whose bouncing ears couldn't really be done in quickly in CSS].

 ## Results